msabramo/kallithea/docs/api/api.rst

 create_repo
 -----------

 Create a repository.
-If repository name contains "/", all needed repository groups will be created.
+If the repository name contains "/", all needed repository groups will be created.
 For example "foo/bar/baz" will create repository groups "foo", "bar" (with "foo" as parent), and create "baz" repository with "bar" as group.